p6spy/p6spy/src/site/markdown/2.0/configandusage.md

   call is recorded in the result category.
 * `category` - You can manage your log by including and excluding categories, which is described in [Common Property File Settings](#settings).
+* `instance id` - Value of `instanceId` property.
+It makes sence for the case that more connections are proxied via p6spy and user tries to group log messages by connection.
+(If `instanceId` property value is not provided => empty string is logged in the position.)
 * `connection id` - Indicates the connection on which the activity was logged.
 The connection id is a sequentially generated identifier.
 * `statement SQL string` - This is the SQL string passed to the statement object.